By on 2020-12-11 -

-The Yaris is agile, safe and fun, with good handling and excellent road holding while retaining a better ride than some other smaller cars.
+However, the previous model had a nine year run and it's agile, very safe and fun to drive, with good handling and excellent roadholding plus a better ride than some other small cars.

-The 1.5-litre hybrid uses the same system as the Prius, so it drives through a CVT automatic gearbox.
+The hybrid models use the same drive system as the Prius, so they drive the front wheels through a CVT continuously variable automatic gearbox.

 However, the cheaper petrol and diesel models have a better ride because of the extra weight of the hybrid's batteries.

-The diesel is very economical too, and capable of 60-plus mpg, but even the 1.0-litre petrol can do 52mpg and, of course, it is much more numerous secondhand and cheaper to buy and insure.
+The diesel is very economical too, and capable of 60+mpg, but even the 1.0-litre petrol can do 52, and of course, it is much more numerous secondhand and cheaper to buy and insure.

-Despite a slow 0 to 60mph time this smallest engine doesn't feel particularly slow, with a peppy, free revving nature when pushed.
-It's also capable of longer journeys fairly easily and in good comfort.
+Despite a slow 0 to 60 time, this smallest engine doesn't feel particularly slow, with a peppy, free revving nature when pushed, whereas the 1.5 can sound harsh if pressed for higher revs.
+Also, the 1.0-litre is quite capable of longer journeys in good comfort

 The Yaris is one of the safest cars in the supermini class thanks to standard driver, passenger, side, curtain and driver's knee airbags.

 It also has stability control and anti-lock brakes that combine with emergency brake assist to apply full pressure on the brakes in critical conditions.

 Standard from the 2017 facelift and optional before is the Toyota Safety Sense package, which brings automatic dipping headlights, traffic sign recognition, lane-departure warning and a collision prevention system with automatic emergency braking.